top of page

 The Amazing Spider-Man Season 2

-Ruined by outdated pacing focusing on the minutia of busywork while rushing climaxes.
+This was ruined by outdated pacing focusing on the minutia of busywork while rushing through climaxes.
 Chip Fields' is the only actor with any charisma.
-That said, the practical stunts scaling skyscrapers and the Hong Kong filmed finale are very impressive.
+That said, the practical stunts scaling skyscrapers and the Hong Kong filmed finale were both very impressive.

 Premiere: Sep 5, 1978